rackerlabs/technical-blog/_posts/2015-07-29-install-openstack-from-source.md

     source openrc_admin
     keystone tenant-list

-Initialize some shell variables used by the sample_data script that we will use to populate keystone with its initial data:
+Initialize some shell variables used by the sample_data script that populates keystone with its initial data:

     export CONTROLLER_PUBLIC_ADDRESS=$MY_IP
     export CONTROLLER_ADMIN_ADDRESS=$MY_IP